Delft Aerospace Rocket Engineering: Launches

 DARE typically conducts two to four launch days each year for small scale rockets that go up to a maximum of two kilometers altitude.
 These launches take place on a military site near 't Harde in the North of the Netherlands.
 To go to higher altitudes, DARE occasionally participates in launch campaigns elsewhere in Europe.

 Facilities

 The work of DARE takes place at two locations at the TU Delft campus.
-The first is a manufacturing-orientated workshop (called the LaikaLab) in TU Delft's Dreamhall.
-Here the major parts of rocket production takes place.
-The second workshop is an office space for meetings, theoretical design, and electronics development.
-This facility (called the KorolevLab) is located in the EWI faculty of the university and run in cooperation with TU Delft's Robotics Institute.
+The first is a manufacturing-orientated workshop in the faculty of Aerospace Engineering's Aircraft Hall.
+Here, the major parts of rocket production take place, from machining of metallic parts to soldering electronics boards.

+The other location is the Science Center Delft, where meetings and lectures from more experienced members take place.

 Projects

 DARE has a number of teams working on specific areas of rocket technology, logistics, promotion and sponsor acquisition.

 Solid Propulsion

 Most rockets of DARE run on solid propellant engines, which are developed and built by the Solid Six team and the Safety Board.
 The propellants used is either a mixture of sorbitol and potassium nitrate, known as rocket candy, or a mixture of Ammonium Nitrate and Aluminium called Alan-7.
 The scale of the developed engines ranges from 300 N up to 7000 N.